zbd-lover/divider.js/readme.md

 ```

 +  *tag* : What time we observe all action, started processing or after processed.
 "0" ,"before" and 0 are the former.
 "1","after" and 1 are the latter.
-+  *fn*  : What we do, at time ant action is observed on specified time.
++  *fn*  : What we do, at time any action is observed on specified time.
 If at "before", accepts one parameter called action, otherwise , two parameters called data source and action.
 +  *note*: Let's associate with middleware.

 # Final